Within easy commuting distance of the city, Gisborne has experienced strong growth in the last decade.

 The recycled water is used to irrigate local farms, sportsfields and recreation areas.

-Western Water has a licence to discharge excess recycled water volumes to Jacksons Creek under strict conditions set by the Environment Protection Authority.
+Greater Western Water has a licence to discharge excess recycled water volumes to Jacksons Creek under strict conditions set by the Environment Protection Authority.

 Steady population growth is expected for Gisborne.
 To cater for this and ensure we remain compliant with relevant legislation and standards, the following projects are underway: